Final Administrative Action by CBP

 On the other hand, if you hire an experienced attorney to fight the seizure, then you have the best chance of getting all of the money back.

 Contact attorney Leslie Sammis for a civil forfeiture action involving a notice of final administrative action by CBP.
-Many of these cases involve CBP seizing money at the airport before a domestic or international flight.
+Many cases involve CBP seizing money at the airport before a domestic or international flight.

 Money or property might also be seized by CBP at a border crossing, on the highway, or at a train or bus station.
 No matter the circumstances surrounding the seizure of your U.S. Currency, we can help.